Yudit HOWTO

 ~/.yudit/yudit.properties

-file.
-The existing entries in this file will override the previously
+The properties in this file will override the previously

-When exiting Yudit, yudit will merge certain parameters in this file
+When yudit exists, it will merge certain configuration properties

-with some parameters that the user can change inside Yudit.
+with the ones that the user can change inside Yudit.
 Currently

 yudit.editor.font